manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

 1. Keep prototypes easy to change - Enable rapid revision (paper vs code)
 2. Make it clear that it's a prototype - Dont make too good, make it look like prototypoe
 3. Be creative - Do whatever it takes to get feedback.
 Find ones that get feedback.
-4. Evaluate risks - Minimize time spent on bad design.
+4. Evaluate risks - Minimize time spent on bad design by getting feedback early.
 Dont waste time.
 5. Prototype for feedback - Goal of prototype is feedback.
+Prototype for kind of feedback.

 ## Types Of Prototypes